 Mucicarmine stain of lymph node tissue revealing multiple cryptococcus staining red.
 Used with permission from Elsevier.

 All patients with cutaneous cryptococcal infection should also have fungal blood cultures and a serum cryptococcal antigen test performed.
 These tests are important to determine if disseminated infection has occurred and will alter the management of these patients.
 If the serum cryptococcal antigen is positive, a lumbar puncture should be performed to rule out cryptococcal meningitis even in the absence of symptoms since findings may be very subtle.

 Because cutaneous cryptococcosis can mimic several other infections or even squamous or basal cell carcinomas, confirmatory testing with skin biopsy is essential for the diagnosis.
-Transplant recipients on immunosuppressive therapy, as well as patients receiving immunomodulating agents such as tumor necrosis factor (TNF) antagonists or monoclonal antibodies, are at particular risk of invasive fungal infections.
+Transplant recipients on immunosuppressive therapy, as well as patients receiving immunomodulating agents such as tumor necrosis factor (TNF)-alpha inhibitors or monoclonal antibodies, are at particular risk of invasive fungal infections.

 In HIV-infected patients, cutaneous cryptococcosis often manifests with characteristic papules with central umbilication.
 These lesions may be difficult to distinguish from molluscum contagiosum; hence, skin biopsy is important to ascertain which entity is causing disease and for appropriate therapy.
 Both conditions can occur in HIV-infected individuals; these patients tend to have severely depressed T-cell counts.